quepasajefe/trading-library/transcripts-raw/12-trade-management.md

-# Trade Management - 2025 Models Series Lecture
+# Trade Management - 2025 Model Series Lecture 12

 Hello there, I hope you're doing well.
 Welcome to this new lecture of the 2025 Models series.
 During this lecture I will be discussing trade management.
 So far throughout this series I've outlined to you how to anticipate when and where a trade setup is going to present itself, how to frame the trade idea and how to actually enter into the position.
 However, during this lecture what I will be discussing is how you can manage your position as it is ongoing.